kodhandampriyankareddy/assignment2-kodhandam/README.md

 ### National Museum of the American Indian
 The **National Museum** of the American Indian cares <br> for one of the worlds most expansive collections of ***native objects, photographs, & media*** <br>covering the entire western hemisphere form the arctic circle to tierra del fuego.
 ***
-# Directions from nearest airport to museum
+# Directions from Rankine airport to museum
-## Rankine airport

 1) First take left from the rankine airport and then turn right to novotel.<br>
 2) From there go straight to jamshalpuram x road and cross the round about taking first exit.<br>
 3)Go straight from spencers take 3rd right to nanakguda.<br>